stefan-hoeck/idris2-digest/docs/Packages.md

 Function `check` is like `build`, but does not compile `main`.

-Function `compileMain` initializes meta data and unification state, then loads the main file (via `Idris.REPL.loadMainFile`), and finally initializes [code generation](Codegen.md) by invoking `Idris.REPL.compileExp`.
+Function `compileMain` initializes metadata and unification state, then loads the main file (via `Idris.REPL.loadMainFile`), and finally initializes [code generation](Codegen.md) by invoking `Idris.REPL.compileExp`.